clojuredocs/guides/articles/tutorials/introduction.md

 layout: article
 ---

-This is a brief (*brief* I say!) beginner's introduction to Clojure.
+This is a brief beginner's introduction to
+Clojure.
 If you haven't already done so, have a look at the [Getting Started](/articles/tutorials/getting-started.html) tutorial.
 Before continuing, make sure you've got Java and [Leiningen](http://leiningen.org) installed, and can create a new project and run a REPL in it.

 This introduction is a whirlwind tutorial of most of the basics of Clojure.
-It's goal is to rapidly get you acquainted with the core areas of the language without wasting your time and without getting too bogged down in details or advanced topics (the various topics will get more comprehensive coverage in the topic guides anyway).
+Its goal is to rapidly get you acquainted with the core areas of the language without wasting your time and without getting too bogged down in details or advanced topics (the various topics will get more comprehensive coverage in the topic guides anyway).